 In this section, I’ll guide you through the four steps to fix the magnetic strip.

 #1 Check the Alignment

 Take a step back and look at the door for alignment problems.
-Use a level, like one used for hanging pictures, to see if the angle on the side of the door matches the door frame that it latches to.
+Use a level, like the one used for hanging pictures, to see if the angle on the side of the door matches the door frame it latches to.
 Ideally, both should be level.

 #2 Tighten Loose Bolts and Screws

 When I see a magnetic shower door strip that lost its seal, I always check the bolts and screws.